walhalla247/javascript-unzip/README.md

 # javascript-unzip
-A javascript function to decompress zip content
+A javascript function to decompress zip content.
+The inflate algorithm is optimized for performance.
 ##usage
 unzip(file, success, error)
 - file: a File/Blob (see index.html) or a ArrayBuffer instance